wattsy74/BumbleGum-Presets/README.md

 1. Navigate to the presets/ folder
 2. Click "Add file"  "Upload files"
 3. Upload your .bgp file with a descriptive name
-4. Add commit message describing your LED effect
+4. Add commit message describing your color scheme

 ##  LED Preset File Format